 - An ability to acquire and apply new knowledge as needed, using appropriate learning strategies.

 First year civil engineering students at NDSU begin their education with fundamental courses in English, chemistry, math and an introduction to the engineering sciences.
 Second year courses become more specific with an emphasis in surveying, math, physics and engineering science courses.
 The third-year students preview the specialization areas of civil engineering.
-These are (1) geotechnical, (2) structural, (3) transportation, (4) water resources, and (5) environmental engineering.
+These are (1) environmental engineering, (2) geotechnical, (3) structural, (4) transportation, and (5) water resources .
 The senior year continues to require certain courses but also provides for 12 hours of technical electives and a senior design project.
-The technical electives allow the student to take additional courses in those areas of civil engineering in which he or she intends to practice professionally.
-Currently, there are 42 civil engineering courses from which the student may choose.
+The technical electives allow the student to take additional courses in those areas of civil engineering in which she/he/they intends to practice professionally.
+Currently, there are 51 core civil engineering and technical elective courses from which the student may choose.

-The BSCE + MSCE (4+1) program provides the opportunities for current students in the Civil Engineering program to pursue a Master degree of Civil Engineering (MSCE) in 5 years.
-The accelerated Master program requires at least a total of 30 semester credits.
-Up to 9 credits (three courses) from the Civil Engineering B.S. program can be double counted to the MSCE program.
+The BSCE + MSCE (4+1) program provides the opportunities for current students in the Civil Engineering program to complete a Master's degree of Civil Engineering (MSCE) in 5 years (one additional year beyond the BS degree).
+The accelerated Master's program requires at least a total of 30 semester credits.
+Up to 9 credits (three courses) from the Civil Engineering BS program can be double counted to the MSCE program.
 However, these courses must be taken in the 600 or 700 level.
-In that sense, the interested students could accelerate the Master study by shortening three courses, so they could complete the remaining 21 credits plus the completion of the Master thesis and graduate in one year, while the total and design credit requirements for the technical elective courses stay the same for the Civil Engineering B.S. degree.
+In that sense, the interested students could accelerate the Master's study by reducing three courses, so they could complete the remaining 21 credits plus the completion of the Master's thesis and graduate in one year, while the total and design credit requirements for the technical elective courses stay the same for the Civil Engineering BS degree.

 A separate application to the 4+1 program is required.
 Applicants can apply for their admissions in the junior year (having accumulated more than 75 credits) with an average cumulative GPA above 3.5.
-The review procedure for applications will follow the existing policy of Master graduate student admissions.
+The review procedure for applications will follow the existing policy of Master's degree graduate student admissions.

 - Interested and eligible students must submit a Combined/Accelerated Program Degree Program Declaration form to the department office.